css-raku/CSS-Properties-raku/README.md

 # perl6-CSS-Declarations
-CSS::Declarations is a class for parsing and generation of CSS property lists, including box-model, parsing, inheritance, and defaults.
+CSS::Declarations is a class for parsing and generation of CSS property lists, including box-model, inheritance, and defaults.

 ## Basic Construction